cited-rag/.github/profile/README.md

 # Cited RAG
-GPT that gets you the right data from your trusted sources
+GPT that gets you the right data from your trusted sources.

 ### About the project